moby/moby/docs/sources/commandline/command/run.rst

     Run a command in a new container

-      -a=map[]: Attach to stdin, stdout or stderr.
+      -C=[]: Which logical CPU cores to make available to the container -a=map[]: Attach to stdin, stdout or stderr.
       -c=0: CPU shares (relative weight)
       -cidfile="": Write the container ID to the file